 The Book of Mormon

 In any case, Smith’s translation of the golden plates is known as the Book of Mormon: Another Testament of Jesus Christ.
 It was first published in March 1830, just one month before Smith formally founded the Church of Latter-day Saints.

 During the years he was working on the Book of Mormon, Smith had several visions that dictated to him the structure of this new church.
 He taught that the authority of the Christian church was lost because of corruption from the 2nd century to the 1820s.
 But now this authority had been restored, thanks to his “latter-day” revelations.
 Smith ordained elders to help lead the church and received a revelation that he was not just the founder of the church, but a prophet who would continue to receive revelations from God.

 The Church of Jesus Christ of Latter-Day Saints was started in 1830 by Joseph Smith, based on a vision he saw while living in New York.

 Although there is some overlap between Mormonism and Christianity, with Mormons attending services on Sundays as Christians do and sharing a belief in Christ, Mormons are generally stricter than most Christians and do not consume alcohol or coffee.
 Contrary to popular belief, only a small percentage of Mormons are polygamists (have multiple wives).

-When in comes to birth control, the Mormons seem to believe that the decision of when and how many children to have should be left up to the couple.
-However, prominent books and documents such as the 1958 edition of Bruce McConkie’s book Mormon Doctrine and the 1968 BYU Honor Code as well as recent church pamphlets explicitly condemn the use of birth control as it neglects humans’ god-given gift of procreation.
+When it comes to birth control, the Mormons seem to believe that the decision of when and how many children to have should be left up to the couple.
+However, prominent books and documents such as the 1958 edition of Bruce McConkie’s book Mormon Doctrine and the 1968 BYU Honor Code, as well as recent church pamphlets, explicitly condemn the use of birth control as it neglects humans’ god-given gift of procreation.